-OVERVIEW: The STEM fields drive the majority of Sloan's higher education grantmaking, but fellowships, research into STEM, and support for people of color are also important priorities.
+OVERVIEW: The STEM fields comprise the majority of Sloan's higher education grantmaking, but fellowships, research into STEM, and support for people of color are also important priorities.

-The STEM Research initiative’s subprograms include: STEM Higher Education, Public Understanding of Science, Technology and Economics; Digital Information Technology; Economics; and Energy and the Environment.
+Additional initiatives related to Science research can be found in other funding areas: STEM Higher Education, Public Understanding of Science, Technology and Economics; Digital Information Technology; Economics; and Energy and the Environment.

-Sloan is more open than some other heavyweight funders.
+Sloan is more open than some other large funders.
 The process for applying varies depending on the purpose and dollar amount of your request.
 There is additionally a separate page if you are applying for a research fellowship.
 Sloan won’t fund for-profit institutions, medical research, humanities, anything aimed at pre-college students, or building and equipment endowments.

 - Daniel L. Goroff, Vice President and Program Director

 - Doron Weber, Vice President, Programs and Program Director